Transmission-Constrained Consensus of Multiagent Networks: Proof of Theorem

 in which the signed graph $\mathcal{G}_s=\{\mathcal{V}_s,\mathcal{E}_s,\mathcal{A}_s=[a^s_{ij}]\}$, and suppose the signed graph $\mathcal{G}_s$ is strongly connected and structurally balanced.
-By the bipartite consensus theorem (Theorem 2 in \cite{altafini2012consensus}), it shows that the system \eqref{MAS_3} reaches bipartite consensus but not consensus.
+By the bipartite consensus theorem (Theorem 2 in \cite{altafini2012consensus}), it shows that the system \eqref{MAS_3} reaches bipartite consensus but not consensus, in which agents' state values are the same except for the sign.

 Let $\mathcal{A}'=|\mathcal{A}_s|=[|a^s_{ij}|]$ and $\mathcal{G}'=\{\mathcal{V}_s,\mathcal{E}_s,\mathcal{A}'\}$, i.e., $\mathcal{G}'$ is a strongly connected graph with only cooperative interactions.
 Assume the MAS \eqref{MAS_1} is under the graph $\mathcal{G}'$, and for all $i\in\mathbf{N},\,j\in\mathcal{N}_i$, $f_{ji}\big(x_j(t)\big)=\text{sgn}(a^s_{ij})\cdot x_j(t)$, which implies that $k_1k_2>1$.
 With the above assumption, the dynamics of MAS \eqref{MAS_1} is equivalent to the dynamics of MAS \eqref{MAS_3}.
 Therefore, it is turns out that MAS \eqref{MAS_1} cannot achieves consensus.